nojronatron/nojronatron.github.io/continuing-education/firebase-auth.md

 1. Leverage 'useHistory' from React Router to 'push' to a specific page (or '/') as a way to redirect after registration, login, or logout.
 1. Create a profile (dashboard) with a new React Functional Component.
 Replicate the work done in the login/register pages but only include a Logout button, and instead of displaying a Form for user to enter data, use elements to display data about the currently logged on user (`const { currentUser } = useAuth()`).
 1. Optionally configure a link to update the user profile that `<Link to='/update-profile'>Update Profile</Link>` using React Router's 'Link' component.
 1. Create a custom component called 'PrivateRoute.js'.
 It's a new React Functional Component.
-Export a function `PrivateRouter({ component: Component, ...rest })` that just returns `<Route {...rest}></Route>` and a `render = ` that captures the arrow function that checks for 'currentUser' to render component that got us here, otherwise redirect (via React Router) to the Login page.
+Export a function `PrivateRouter({ component: Component, ...rest })` that just returns `<Route {...rest}></Route>` and a `render=` that captures the arrow function that checks for 'currentUser' to render component that got us here, otherwise redirect (via React Router) to the Login page.
 1. At the bottom of the Log In page, add a div to contain a link to 'forgot password' page.
 1. Create a Route for Forgot Password in the Route list in App.js.
 1. Create a new React Functional Component `ForgotPassword.js` and copy 'Login' component code (except the password expressions and variables), update text to set 'Forgot Password' context for the user, and implement a wrapper function `resetPassword(email){}` that just returns `auth.sendPasswordResetEmail(email)`.